hsbyte/recipe-depot.net-mvc-react/README.md

 Object model services library.

-This project is a work in progress.
+This project is still a work in progress.